 To qualify, you must maintain certain minimum liability limits on your basic auto, home, boat, and recreational vehicle insurance policies.

 It's serious protection you can afford

-$1 million in coverage can be obtained for as low as $200 a year.
+$1 million in coverage can be obtained is the 'low as $200' still accurate?
 MetLife Auto & Home® offers limits up to $5 million, and in some states, up to $9 million.

 You might also consider:

 A GrandProtect® policy package combines auto, home, and/or RV policies with a personal excess liability policy into one convenient package of policies for comprehensive protection that minimizes coverage gaps - all in one easy monthly payment.

 To request a quote, call 1-866-482-5546.

 A personal excess liability policy (PELP) provides an added layer of liability protection on top of your existing auto and homeowners insurance policies.